Laucsen/ng-data-blocks/README.md

 ### External Dependencies ###

 This project depends from Compass to styling.
-There are three tools that must be installed on your sistem befor start:
+There are three tools that must be installed on your system before start:

 1. Ruby
 2. Sass